James Scott (boxer): Rahway State Boxing Association and fight with Eddie Gregory

 After the fight, Scott called out Rossman.
 Rossman's father and manager, who was in attendance, said, "It's going to take an awful awful lot of money before I'll let my son in the same ring with that monster."
 Scott identified that money would be a factor in his ability to compete for a championship.
 He received his first ranking from the WBA for the victory.
+In 2014, Harold Lederman, one of the judges of the fight, recalled, "On that one day when he beat Gregory, he was the best light heavyweight I ever saw.
+I never saw a performance like that — anywhere.
+I don't think Bob Foster was as good as that.
+I don't think Archie Moore was that good."